 Last November, the Alcohol and Tobacco Trade and Tax Bureau, better known as the TTB, released Notice No. 176, a 132-page set of proposed regulations.
 Like many government documents, it’s as good a sleep aid as a handful of Ambien.
 One small section, however, buried deep within the proposal, has woken up the bourbon community, particularly small distilleries that stand to be affected by it.

 There’s already a set of rules in place about what type of whiskey can be labeled as bourbon.
-It has to be distilled from a mashbill of at least 51% corn, it must be distilled to less than 95% ABV, it has to be bottled at a minimum of 40% ABV, and it has to be produced in the United States, to name a few.
+It has to be distilled from a mashbill of at least 51% corn, it must be distilled to no more than 80% ABV, it has to be bottled at a minimum of 40% ABV, and it has to be produced in the United States, to name a few.
 (Read up on the complete set of requirements for bourbon and other American whiskeys with our Instant Expert primer).

 Chief among the requirements for bourbon (as well as rye, malt, and wheat whiskey) is that it be aged in new charred oak containers—in other words, barrels.
 This is where the TTB comes in.
 Notice No. 176 reads, “TTB and its predecessor agencies have traditionally considered a ‘new oak container,’ as used in the current regulations, to refer to a standard whiskey barrel of approximately 50 gallons capacity.
 Accordingly, TTB proposes to define an oak barrel as a ‘cylindrical oak drum of approximately 50 gallons capacity used to age bulk spirits.’”
 However, the agency hedges its bets a bit, adding that it “seeks comment on whether smaller barrels or non-cylindrical shaped barrels should be acceptable for storing distilled spirits where the standard of identity requires storage in oak barrels.”